 Social commerce is becoming an essential tool for advertising, with shoppable posts and irresistible feeds, with Instagram being the most important social media network for online shopping.

-To summarize, the internet is becoming a more competitive place, urging more creative ways of advertising, connecting, and attracting traffic leading to an exciting future of the web.
+To summarize, the internet is becoming a more competitive place.
+Urging more creative ways of advertising, connecting, and attracting traffic leading to an exciting future for the web.